kekesh/Algorithms/README.md

-# CompetitiveProgramming
+# Competitive Programming
-My solutions to various programming competition questions.
+This repository is a collection of my solutions to various programming contest problems.